NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-add.md

-This example shows conditional operations on encrypted values using FHE.
+Simple example: adding two encrypted values (a + b)

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: